warigaricoding/WillDo/client/README.md

 Each functionality (i.e. tasks, groups) consists of multiple UI components `*.component` that share a class `*-class` and communicate with the server through its service `*.service`

 the ['group-list' component](src/app/groups/group-list.component.ts) is an example of a component with data-binding and router navigation

-[Node.js](https://nodejs.org/en/download/) and package dependencies are installed with maven

 Development Updates:
 	- In dev mode, a proxy causes the client & server to share the same origin url, while still allowing for angular live reload
-	- Data returned by the server is now auto-mapped to include object-oriented functionality to allow the reuse of common behaviors
+	- Data returned by the server is auto-mapped to include object-oriented functionality, allowing the reuse of common behaviors
-	- when maven runs in production mode--i.e. by running `mvnw spring-boot:run -Pprod`--the client is built and deployed to the backend server
+	- when maven runs in production mode--i.e. `mvnw spring-boot:run -Pprod`--the client is built & deployed to the backend
 		(http://localhost:8080/ returns the angular app, while the api is at http://localhost:8080/api/)
-	- Simpler project structure where related modules are all stored together in a folder and each component's html and css is inside it's `.ts` file
+	- Simpler project structure where classes are grouped by functionality and each UI component's html & css is inside it's `.ts` file

+Note: [Node.js](https://nodejs.org/en/download/) and package dependencies are installed with maven
+      Most proxy errors can be completely ignored if ever encountered

 ## Development server